 Moderate Interaction Be cautious with this combination

 - Medications that decrease the immune system (Immunosuppressants) interacts with JIAOGULAN

 Jiaogulan increases the immune system.
 By increasing the immune system jiaogulan might decrease the effectiveness of medications that decrease the immune system.

 Some medications that decrease the immune system include azathioprine (Imuran), basiliximab (Simulect), cyclosporine (Neoral, Sandimmune), daclizumab (Zenapax), muromonab-CD3 (OKT3, Orthoclone OKT3), mycophenolate (CellCept), tacrolimus (FK506, Prograf), sirolimus (Rapamune), prednisone (Deltasone, Orasone), corticosteroids (glucocorticoids), and others.

 - Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs) interacts with JIAOGULAN

 Jiaogulan might slow blood clotting.
 Taking jiaogulan along with medications that also slow clotting might increase the chances of bruising and bleeding.

 Some medications that slow blood clotting include aspirin, clopidogrel (Plavix), diclofenac (Voltaren, Cataflam, others), ibuprofen (Advil, Motrin, others), naproxen (Anaprox, Naprosyn, others), dalteparin (Fragmin), enoxaparin (Lovenox), heparin, warfarin (Coumadin), and others.

 The following doses have been studied in scientific research:

-- For high cholesterol: jiaogulan extract 10 mg three times daily.
+- For high cholesterol (hypercholesterolemia): 10 mg of jiaogulan extract has been taken three times daily.